 Whether you have a pot on your porch, space for a single bed, or an entire acre, starting a community garden is a great way to bring a community together to increase physical activity, produce healthy foods at a low cost, and create a sense of pride in what you’ve accomplished.
 So get your church, neighbors, and family together and use the information below to help you get started.
-And don’t forget, we live in the south, so almost any time is planting time!
+And don’t forget, we live in the south, so almost any season is planting season!

 If you have space to place beds and a small team to help you, this is the garden project for you!
 Here’s what you need:

 - Space to make the garden – good sunlight, close to water, and easy access